walterwzhang/causalTree/README.md

 summary(CF_predictions)
 ```

+- Remember to set the seed before each `causalForest` run to attain replicable results.
-For console output for each tree built set the parameter `verbose` to `TRUE` in `casualForest`.
+- For console output for each tree built set the parameter `verbose` to `TRUE` in `casualForest`.

-For more details, please check out briefintro.pdf.
+- For more details, please check out briefintro.pdf.

 ### Installation FAQ